-CTA Providers must work proactively and collaboratively with jobactive Providers to promote their CTA Course and encourage Referrals of eligible job seekers to CTA.

-CTA Providers must also develop good working relationships with jobactive Providers, Employers, and industry groups in the relevant Employment Region(s) to:
+CTA Providers must work proactively and collaboratively with Employment Providers and NEST Providers to promote their CTA Course and encourage Referrals of eligible job seekers to CTA.
+CTA Providers must also develop good working relationships with Employment Providers, NEST Providers or the Department's DSCC where relevant, Employers, and industry groups in the relevant Employment Region(s) to:

-- ensure the successful implementation of CTA - help Participants to commence and complete their CTA Course - plan ahead so, where required, suitable Inbound/Outbound Employer Visits are available to meet the interests of a wide variety of Participants - prepare Participants for employment or work experience opportunities on completion of a CTA Course - conduct Warm Handover Meetings in accordance with the Statement of Requirements - help meet the needs of Employers - identify and implement best practice in the delivery of CTA, in accordance with advice disseminated by the Department.
+- ensure the success of CTA - help Participants to commence and complete their CTA Course - plan ahead so, where required, suitable Inbound/Outbound Employer Visits are available to meet the interests of a wide variety of Participants - prepare Participants for employment or work experience opportunities on completion of a CTA Course - conduct Warm Handover Meetings in accordance with the Statement of Requirements - help meet the needs of Employers - identify and implement best practice in the delivery of CTA, in accordance with advice disseminated by the Department.